 DAILY FORECAST | The Latest From Meteorologist Mikel Hannah-Harding

-Lower humidity and dry for Father’s Day weekend.
-Hot again next week.
+Lower humidity with lots of sunshine for Father’s Day.
+Hot again this week.

-AUGUSTA, Ga.
-(WRDW/WAGT) - Lows this morning bottomed out in the low 70s by early this morning with a few locations briefly hitting the upper 60s.
-Highs todaywill remain hot in the mid 90s, but it should feel a little less muggy.
-Winds will be out of the north between 8-15 mph.

-Monday morning will be relatively cool for this time of year with temperatures down near 60, lows in the 50s possible.
+Monday morning will be relatively cool for this time of year with temperatures down near 60, and lows in the upper 50s possible.
 Highs will reach the mid to low 90s Monday afternoon.
 Temperatures look hot most of next week with very little rain chances.
-Highs will be near 100 Tuesday through Friday next week.
-Keep it here for updates through the weekend.
+Highs will return to the upper 90s by Tuesday with 100° possible by Wednesday.
+The mid-90s will continue from Thursday to Saturday.
+A few isolated showers/storms Thursday and Friday can’t be ruled out but not everyone will see rain.
+Keep it here for updates.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.